iqp-samples/iqp-samples-integration-ps/README.md

     - **$globalParams.endDate** - end date for report data.
 Date format is the same as start date.
 If you want create report only for one day set end date the same as start date.
     - **$globalParams.startTime** - start time for report data.
 Ussualy this is shift start time.
 Time format is "hh:mm"
     - **$globalParams.endTime** - end time for report data.
 Ussualy this is shift end time.
 Time format is "hh:mm"

+    *Hours and minutes has to be set as double digits.
+For example 05:26, 10:01, 00:00*
 ```
 $globalParams = @{
 	siteName = "Demo Minesite1";